46

 – sysadmin1138 Mod

-Jan 4, 2013 at 21:01
+Commented Jan 4, 2013 at 21:01

 • 2

 Professionally-managed test or QA systems are not "production" but should be included.
 I don't think customer-facing is the right definition; if you have a proper lab environment where you're testing a new configuration before pushing it to production, then it belongs here too.
-Jan 8, 2013 at 15:46
+Commented Jan 8, 2013 at 15:46

 • 3

 To reiterate what @RichardGadsden said: a real professional will first set up a test environment to check a new technology before unleashing it on production systems, let alone customer-facing ones.
 Rookie mistake is doing the exact opposite.
-Jan 14, 2013 at 0:40
+Commented Jan 14, 2013 at 0:40

 • 3

 Doesn't seem to leave much room for novice questions.
 Also, I whole-heartedly disagree with "Virtual Box VMs [is an area that] professional sysadmins have very little professional experience with" We have several VirtualBox VMs that run in production.
-Jun 18, 2014 at 15:11
+Commented Jun 18, 2014 at 15:11

 • 1